Holland Street print inspired by birds

 The drawing stages move from paper cut‑out silhouettes to painting areas on tracing paper, before adding detail — a process that transforms simple shapes into patterned artworks.

-John Audubon Holland Street
+John Audubon hand drawn bird paintings at Holland Street

 Back to blog